Jump to Content

 How Google Cloud designs for durability

-Persistent Disk manages physical disks and data distribution for you to ensure redundancy and optimal performance.
-Persistent Disk durability is always the same as or higher than three-way replication—each Persistent Disk byte is stored in three or more locations distributed across separate fault domains within a given Compute Engine zone.
+Block storage manages physical disks and data distribution for you to ensure redundancy and optimal performance.
+Durability is always the same as or higher than three-way replication—each byte is stored in three or more locations distributed across separate fault domains within a given Compute Engine zone.

 Because of this, data loss events are extremely rare and are usually the result of coordinated hardware failures, software bugs or a combination of the two.
 Our internal goal is zero data loss events per quarter.

-Persistent Disks have built-in redundancy to protect your data against equipment failure and to ensure data availability through datacenter maintenance events.
-Checksums are calculated for all Persistent Disk operations, so we can ensure that what you read is what you wrote.
+Persistent Disks and Hyperdisks have built-in redundancy to protect your data against equipment failure and to ensure data availability through datacenter maintenance events.
+Checksums are calculated for all operations, so we can ensure that what you read is what you wrote.
 Google also takes many steps to mitigate the industry-wide risk of silent data corruption.

 Security